Building a sales funnel is a lot of work, so many entrepreneurs wonder if they really need one.

 Many people are skeptical and think:

-“Is this real or are they just trying to make me think I need a funnel?”
+“Is this real, or are they just trying to make me think I need a funnel?”

 That’s a fair question, so we decided to write this post and explain to you how exactly we calculate how much money a funnel could make you.

-It’s not magic and the numbers are not random.
+It’s not magic, and the numbers are not random.
 They are based on our experience and the data we’ve collected over the years.

-What is a sales funnel calculator and why do you need one?
+What is a sales funnel calculator, and why do you need one?

 So you’re a little confused about what a lead conversion rate calculator is and what it actually calculates.
-In its simplest form, a funnel calculator helps you determine how many people who enter your sales funnel turn into paying customers.
+In its simplest form, a funnel calculator helps you determine how many people who enter your sales pipeline turn into paying customers.